panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 console.log(isDense(names)); // logs false
 ```

-`['Batman', , 'Bane']` array literal creates a sparse arrays, where there's a hole at the `1` index.
+`['Batman', , 'Bane']` array literal creates a sparse array, having a hole at the `1` index.
 If you access the value of a hole &mdash; `names[1]` &mdash; it evaluates to `undefined`.

-To check explicity whether at a specific index there's a hole you need to use `index in names` expression:
+To check explicitly whether there's a hole at a specific index you need to use `index in names` expression:

 ```javascript
 const names = ['Batman', , 'Bane'];